METABRIX-ORG/react-sdk-sample/README.md

-# Laptop Store - Single Page Application
+# Ultron SDK Demo - Single Page Application as sample for SDK integration

-This project is a responsive single-page application for a laptop store, built using React and Vite.
-It provides an interactive interface for users to browse and add laptops to their shopping cart.
+This project is a responsive single-page application of a laptop store showing quick integration with ultron-ai-sdk (The 3D Character companion of you website), built using React and Vite.
+It provides an interactive interface for users to test the capablities of Ultron AI Characters.

 ## Features

-- **Product Showcase:** Displays a selection of laptops with descriptions and an "Add to Cart" functionality.
-- **Shopping Cart:** Keeps track of the number of items added to the cart.
-- **Responsive Design:** Ensures optimal viewing on various devices using Tailwind CSS.
+- **Controller speach:** Make character say what you want.
+- **Chat with AI:** Ask quesries to character and it will respond as per back story provided.

 ## Technologies Used